lemlac/mulem/docs/reference.md

 ### Pipelining `|>`

 When placed at the start of a line in a block, the pipelining operator `|>` takes on a special meaning: it takes the value of the previous line and makes it available in the next line as `$`.
-This symbol is known as the **pipeline context.** It has several uses in Mulang, but in the context of pipelines it simply represents the result of the previous line.
+This symbol is known as the **pipeline context.** *(See [Pipeline Context](#pipeline-context).)* It has several uses in Mulang, but in the context of pipelines it simply represents the result of the previous line.
 This makes it easy to chain a sequence of calls and read them in order.

 ```
 print("{